 Many Insurers are adopting agile and CI/CD in targeted areas such as mobile and web.
 Those areas, however, typically depend on core back-end systems for data and business logic.
 If those systems are not also nimble then the agility of the business will always remain limited.
 Insurers must therefore bring Agile and CI/CD to all their platforms— including the mainframe—if that’s where their core data and business logic reside.

-Data as the new differentiator

-Insurers have traditionally competed with product features, however in today’s customer focused world there is a need of easy to comprehend products for better customer experience.
-The right analytics on data would lead an Insurer to think about the right products, go to market strategy and better customer experience.
-Data plays a central role in those value propositions.

-Source of such data can be from the Internet of Things like weather sensors on the ground, telematic devices in vehicles, networked sensors in commercial buildings and homes, etc. And beyond IoT social media behaviors generate new types of data that can be used both in real time and for historical risk-rating purposes.
-Some of these sources can be tapped into directly or are also made available through aggregators.

-Insurers need sophisticated technology to convert these data to meaningful information and use of technologies like Big Data and Analytics and/or artificial intelligence.
-These sophisticated techniques allow insurers to discover otherwise hidden patterns, trends and correlations across complex data sets.

 Key Considerations